Marrwan03/Simple-Hotel/README.md

 ###

-<h4 align="left">this sytem for any one has a hotel and wants to get clients for it.</h4>
+<h4 align="left">this system for any one has a hotel and wants to get clients for it.</h4>

 ###